dreamcatcher-tech/network/Inbox/2025-07-02 1403 dispatch into containers.md

 to ease debugging, we could make provider containers run not inside a web worker at all, and just run at the plain top level.

 it might not need the useActor hook, since we already know the actor based on the action.

+so for testing, we can run with no containment, to allow debugging, otherwise we need to debug somehow ?